antoney1998/parentheses_test/README.md

 - parser stack overflow
 - MemoryError

-In the online compilers the sweet spot till it works fine seem to be pair count ~~92....Nope 96...~~
+In the online compilers the sweet spot till it works fine seem to be ~~pair count 92....Nope 96~~...